 Outlook- Understands the big picture to balance short-term and long-term goals.

 Resolve- Stands by one's decisions despite their outcomes.

 Inspiration- Inspires passion and enthusiasm to achieve goals.

 Agility- Moves swiftly from thoughts to concrete actions.

 Service- Delivers quality output to stakeholders despite challenges.

 Uncover- Analyzes information and uncovers the root of problems.

-Each trait consists of a set of statements that are presented to the participant.
+Each dimension consists of a set of statements that are presented to the participant.
 The short statement is followed by response options on a 4 point Likert scale (For example: Strongly Disagree to Strongly Agree).
 Participants are required to select one option out of four.
 There are no right or wrong answers.
-Instead, scores are used to determine where the participant stands on the trait continuum.
+Instead, scores are used to determine where the participant stands on the dimension continuum.

 Middle Managers, Senior Leaders

 Our experts with I/O Psychology backgrounds follow guidelines of the BPS (British Psychological Society)